After spending a few years providing NixOS consulting, and building tooling

 We take some extra effort to compress the dependency tree to keep things lean.

-This requires inspecting each dependency with nix flake metadata and then
+This requires inspecting each dependency with nix flake metadata

 connecting the inputs using the "follows" mechanism.